three-o-clock/three-o-clock/README.md

   Currently avoiding drowning in Gurgaon
 </p>

 My pronouns are tired/bored.
 I'm most probably sleeping or in a lecture.
 The time I'm not doing either of those, you can(not) find me.
-Jk. (not)
+Jk.
+Jk.

 I'm invested in **RAG** rn and it's been really fun learning about chunking strategies and embeddings, vector spaces, retrieval and all that.
 [This](https://www.youtube.com/live/Y9qn4XGH1TI) little talk is actually what got me hooked to RAG.